 As an organisation that operates throughout the world, the KSB Group is exposed to macroeconomic, sector-typical, financial and company-specific risks.
 Our risk policy is designed to enable us to grow sustainably and profitably.
 We aim to reduce the risks associated with our business and where possible avoid them completely.
 At the same time our global alignment and our extensive product range offer a wealth of opportunities.
 This includes in particular any opportunities that arise on the basis of our research and development activities, as well as any that are linked to the quality and cost effectiveness of our products.
-Our competitive position is also improved by the expansion of our worldwide sales and manufacturing network.
+Our competitive position is also being strengthened by optimising our global sales and production network.
 We always review opportunities to expand our global presence and are able to achieve this through start-ups and acquisition projects.

 We see opportunities and risks as possible future developments or events that may lead to forecast or target deviation.
 The deviation can be both positive and negative.
 In order to manage the varied opportunities and risks professionally and efficiently, we align our actions accordingly and focus upon the respective situation when selecting the persons responsible.
 In doing so, Controlling, Finance and Accounting as well as Internal Audits perform important monitoring tasks.

 KSB has implemented a Group-wide risk management system for identifying and assessing relevant risks and reporting these to Group headquarters.
 The risk management process of the KSB Group consists of the successive phases of identification, assessment, management, control, documentation and communication of risks.
 The six phases form a continuous and IT-based closed-loop system.
 This is documented in our risk management manual as well as the management responsibility and the description of all relevant tasks.